asphodelian/TCR-Project/README.md

 3. Final Docs
 - contains the final "official" documentation of this project
-- word doc versions included

 4. Plots
 - contains all the plots done for this project

 5. Reading
-- contains all the reading I needed to do
+- contains all the reading I did back when I was a research assistant

 6. Test Code
 - contains code that's related to gene testing